DzidekDotNet/Yarp.RollingUpgrades/README.md

 ## Changelog
 - 7.0.5 and 6.0.5
-  - Add extension allow to configure rolling upgrades from API (API request allowed from localhost)
+  - Add extension allow to configure rolling upgrades from API (API Key Authentication)
 - 7.0.4 and 6.0.4
   - Error fix
 - 7.0.3 and 6.0.3